 Built Form, Housing & Neighbourhood Character

-The District will appoint nine citizen members to a Tree Bylaw Working Group this spring.
-The working group will look at options, engage the community and make recommendations for a permanent bylaw to regulate how trees on private property are managed.
+The Interim Tree Bylaw Working Group, with ten citizen members, is looking at options for managing trees on private property —one of the District’s most pressing and contentious issues.
+The working group will engage the community and make informed recommendations to Council later this year for a permanent bylaw to regulate how trees on private property should be managed.

 Neighbourhood Character and Building Bulk